drcmda/immer-wieder/README.md

 `immer-wieder` behaves like your generic react 16 context provider/consumer with the distinction that you can:

-- provide actions (which support setState reducers [or immer drafts](https://github.com/mweststrate/immer), where you don't need to write reducers any longer)
+- provide actions (which support setState reducers [or Immer-drafts](https://github.com/mweststrate/immer), where you don't need to write reducers any longer)
 - and select state (where components only render if the state they subscribe to changes).

 If you look at the [code](https://github.com/drcmda/immer-wieder/blob/master/src/index.js), it should become clear that it lets react do all the work in order to create as little surface for maintenance and bugs as possible.

+## Usage

 ```jsx
 import createContext from 'immer-wieder'